Concept: Phased Innovation Award for Mechanistic Studies To Optimize Mind and Body Interventions in NCCIH High-Priority Research Topics

-The general concept and the plans for support mechanistic studies of mind and body interventions was previously presented and supported at the February 2014 NCCIH (formerly known as NCCAM) advisory council.
-We seek for a formal voting on this specific initiative at the August 2015 Advisory Council.
+The general concept and the plans for support of mechanistic studies of mind and body interventions was previously presented and supported at the February 2014 NCCIH (formerly known as NCCAM) advisory council.
+We seek a formal voting on this specific initiative at the August 2015 advisory council.

 Purpose of Proposed Initiative

-The goal of this funding opportunity is to support phased studies of complementary or integrative mind and body interventions in human subjects (e.g. meditation, spinal manipulation, massage, yoga, tai chi, hypnosis, acupuncture).
-Studies submitted in response to this FOA should propose research that will yield insights into the fundamental mechanisms of mind and body interventions with the goal of strengthening clinical research on the efficacy of these interventions, for example by suggesting approaches to monitor the intervention or enhance its clinical effects.
+The goal of this funding opportunity is to support phased studies of complementary or integrative mind and body interventions in human subjects (e.g., meditation, spinal manipulation, massage, yoga, tai chi, hypnosis, acupuncture).
+Studies submitted in response to this FOA should propose research that will yield insights into the fundamental mechanisms of mind and body interventions with the goal of strengthening clinical research on the efficacy of these interventions, for example, by suggesting approaches to monitor the intervention or enhance its clinical effects.
 Intervention development can benefit from a phased approach.
-This solicitation encourages studies that will first attempt uncover mechanism (e.g. biological or physiological mechanisms) of mind and body interventions and, then, in the second phase of investigation utilize that mechanistic understanding to build validated clinical research tools and to strengthen the clinical impact of these interventions.
+This solicitation encourages studies that will first attempt to uncover mechanisms (e.g., biological or physiological mechanisms) of mind and body interventions and then, in the second phase of investigation, utilize that mechanistic understanding to build validated clinical research tools and strengthen the clinical impact of these interventions.

 Projects supported through this solicitation may be provided with two phases of support.
 The initial phase is intended to support hypothesis-driven pilot testing and assessment of the intervention’s proposed mechanisms of action.
 The second phase is intended to support larger scale validation and optimization of the initial findings.
 This initiative is not appropriate for randomized clinical trials with the primary objectives to determine efficacy or effectiveness.
 The ultimate goal of this initiative is to facilitate the translation of emerging basic science findings about the mechanisms of mind and body interventions to enhance the clinical benefit of these interventions.